brendt/stitcher.io/src/content/blog/2020-11-29-when-i-lost-a-few-hundred-leads.md

 I remember a sickening feeling starting to rise from this point on.

 I check the log files, and scan for the error.
 I'm stunned for a few moments.
 It's not just a few errors.
 It's hundreds.
 Hundreds of leads that we lost over the past month.
 I started to shake a little.
-After a few inutes I reported back to my manager.
+After a few minutes I reported back to my manager.
 I again explained the bug itself, why it had been undetected for a month, and finally gave him the hard numbers.
 There was nothing we could do: those leads were lost.

 ## The aftermath